Stars beat Vegas in 7-round shootout; Knights still alive - KVIA

 AP Sports Writer

 DALLAS (AP) — Miro Heiskanen made the only shot in a seven-round shootout and the Dallas Stars moved closer to clinching a playoff spot with a 3-2 victory over the Vegas Golden Knights.
 Jason Robertson reached the 40-goal mark by scoring twice for the Stars.
 Dallas and Nashville are tied atop the Western Conference wild-card standings with 95 points with two games left.
-The top two teams advance.
-Vegas has 91 points, but must win its last two games and get some help to make the playoffs again.
+But the Predators clinched a playoff spot with their overtime loss to Calgary since they hold all tiebreakers over Dallas and Vegas.
+Vegas has 91 points and would have to win its last two games and have Dallas lose its last two games to make the playoffs again.